 Step 6: Compact the Ground

-Finally, recheck the ground to make sure it is thoroughly leveled and even.
+Finally, recheck the ground to ensure it is thoroughly leveled and even.
 Many above-ground pool owners discover too late that their measurements were off.
-This is the time to make any final adjustments and remove any missed bumps.
+This is the time to make final adjustments and remove any missed bumpy ground.

 Step 7: Cover with Protective Base and Set Up Your Pool